ziutek/kview/README.md

 ## What is *kview*

-Kview is simple wrapper for Kasia.go templates, which helps to modularize content of dynamic website.
+Kview is simple but useful wrapper for [Kasia.go](https://github.com/ziutek/kasia.go) templates, which helps to modularize content of dynamic website.
 It allows you to easily describe the relationship between modules of your website.

 #### Build the structure of your web service

-You can build the web page from the blocks directly in your Go code.
-Every block can be a template defined in separate file.
+You can build a web page from blocks.
+Every block is associated with different template file.
+Use separate file for this to be compliant with the idea to separate application logic from its user interface (viev in MVC terminology).

 Example: